Defense Science Board: History

 While organizing his staff, the DDR&E appointed Assistant Directors for several warfare systems.
 Following this action in late 1959, the Board studied the structure of scientific and engineering advisory bodies.
 Its report on this study was implemented by DoD Directive 5129.22, "Defense Science Board Charter," dated April 10, 1961.
 This directive was revised and reissued on February 17, 1971.
 In 1978, the title Director of Defense Research and Engineering was changed to Under Secretary of Defense for Research and Engineering (USDRE).
 On July 1, 1986, the Undersecretary of Defense for Research and Engineering title was changed to Under Secretary of Defense for Acquisition (USD/A).
 On January 1, 1990, the Defense Manufacturing Board, which had reported directly to the USD(A), merged into the Defense Science Board, adding manufacturing issues to the list of items of interest.

-Currently, the board's authorized strength is thirty-two members and seven ex officio members (the chairs of the Army, Navy, Air Force, Policy, Defense Business Board, and Defense Intelligence Agency advisory committees).
-The members are appointed for terms ranging from one to four years.
-They are selected based on their preeminence in science and technology and their application to military operations, research, engineering, manufacturing, and acquisition processes.
+At the time of its merger, the board's authorized strength was 32 members plus seven ex officio members (the chairs of the Army, Navy, Air Force, Policy, Defense Business Board, and Defense Intelligence Agency advisory committees).
+They were selected based on their preeminence in science and technology and their application to military operations, research, engineering, manufacturing, and acquisition processes.

-The board operates by forming task forces consisting of board members and other consultants/experts to address those tasks referred to by formal direction.
-The products of each task force typically consist of a set of formal briefings to the board and appropriate DoD officials and a written report containing findings, recommendations, and a suggested implementation plan.
-The board reports directly to the Secretary of Defense through the USD (AT&L) while, at the same time, working in close coordination with the DDR&E to develop and strengthen the department's research and development strategies for the 21st century.
+The board operated by forming task forces consisting of board members and other consultants/experts to address those tasks referred to by formal direction.
+The products of each task force typically consisted of a set of formal briefings to the board and appropriate DoD officials and a written report containing findings, recommendations, and a suggested implementation plan.
+The board reported directly to the Secretary of Defense through the undersecretary while working with the DDR&E to develop and strengthen the department's research and development strategies.

-In recognition of the outstanding advice provided by the DSB to the department over the past forty-plus years, the Secretary of Defense established the Eugene G. Fubini Award in 1996 for Outstanding Service to the Defense Community in an Advisory Capacity.
+In 1996, the Eugene G. Fubini Award was established to recognize "Outstanding Service to the Defense Community in an Advisory Capacity".